 By breaking the running up into rounds, and mixing it up with other dynamic (and fun) movements, you’ll get used to how it feels and start to enjoy the long term effects.

-And before you know it, this workout will be too easy for you 😉
+You’ll be breathing smoother and losing weight in no time!
+Before you know it, this workout will be too easy for you 😉